Sunday 21 Nov 1993

 "Are you sure you don't want to go to Madam Pomfrey, just in case."
 Justin asked.

 "God no!"
 James shouted.
 He winced as shouting brought a stab of pain.
-"Just no. Give me a minute and I will be good."
+"Just no. Give me a minute and I'll be good."
 He said softly.

 "You said a second a moment ago."
 Wayne pointed out.
 James fixed him with a glare.

-Yes they hurt.
+Yes, they hurt.
 They hurt terribly, but he wasn't going to remain in the common room where everyone could see they hurt and he wasn't going to go back to his room and admit that kind of weakness.
-It was breakfast time so dammit it all to heck he was going to get breakfast.
+It was breakfast time.
+Dammit it all to heck, he was going to get breakfast.

 The young men of Hufflepuff shared a glance, clearly not willing to leave James behind.
 Then their stomachs rang out with hearty battle cries.
 A challenge to chefs everywhere to just try to sate the appetite of teenage boys.